juienpro/easyland/README.md

 - `systemd_logind` to monitor for Systemd Logind events
 - `idle` which allows you to react when your computer has no activity

+Each one can take take on or more parameters.
+See reference below.

 #### Configure Idling